mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 When client connects to readwritesplit service for the first time, client is authenticated against user data loaded from backend database.
 After successful authentication connection for client queries is created and followed by that, a readwritesplit router session is initialized.

 Router session processes its specific configuration parameters and establishes connections to master and slaves.
-The number of slaves in each session depends on the value of max_slave_connections parameter (default is 1) and the availability of slaves.
+The number of slaves in each session depends on the value of `max_slave_connections` parameter (default is `1`) and the availability of slaves.
 Most suitable number of slaves varies as it depends on the number of clients, and the backend servers and the type of load.
 In Figure below Server 1 is the master and Servers 2-7 are the available slaves.
-In this example max_slave_connections=3.
+In this example `max_slave_connections=3`.

 ![image alt text](images/image_11.png)